isomerpages/imda-tradetrust/_about-tradetrust/FAQ/How can I start using TradeTrust?.md

 <p>Alternatively, businesses can engage the services from any of the TradeTrust
 enabled platform/service providers to commence their live transactions or help integrate TradeTrust into any existing system of businesses.</p>
+<p>TradeTrust is not a platform, is not a competitor to existing platforms.
+Instead, TradeTrust provides a solution to the current lack of technical interoperability in the market by enabling any party to issue its own TT Electronic Transferable Records (ETRs) outside of the confines of any contract-based platform.</p>